albermax/innvestigate/README.md

 python setup.py test
 ```

 The library was developed and tested on a Linux platform with Python 3.5 and Cuda 8.x.
+Currently only the Keras Tensorflow backend is supported.

 ## Usage and Examples